entrecode/ec.datamanager.js/readme.md

-  // token was already added to dataManager instance. console.log(user.value.jwt); // token of the user. please save for later. console.log(user.value.accountID); // acocuntID of the user dataManager.model('myModel')… // this will be using the logged in anonymous user.
+  // token was already added to dataManager instance. console.log(user.value.jwt); // token of the user. please save for later. console.log(user.value.accountID); // acocuntID of the user … dataManager.model('myModel')… // this will be using the logged in anonymous user.
+  …
+  user.logout()… // this will clear the accessToken and reset the sdk instance.
 }, errorHandler);
 ```